 The OXO Tower has been a fixture of the South Bank landscape for almost one hundred years; located on the eighth floor of the iconic tower is the OXO Tower Restaurant, Bar & Brasserie.
 Drawing in Londoners for over two decades now, the restaurant serves a menu inspired by the best of seasonal British food, with guests enjoying unparalleled views of the London skyline.

 Alongside the day-to-day requirements of running a premium restaurant and bar, the OXO team have also been pioneers in the battle to reduce waste.
-The restaurant has supported homelessness charity StreetSmart for over twenty years, and worked
+The restaurant has supported homelessness charity StreetSmart for over twenty years.

 When lockdown came in March, which in turn forced community kitchens and restaurants to close, the entrepreneurial team at OXO recognised an opportunity to give back.
 With a surplus of food at the restaurant destined for waste and a growing demand for meals for the vulnerable and homeless, the first seeds of the OXO Community Kitchen was planted.